Jeremy Pena Preview, Player Props: Astros vs. Yankees

-Jeremy Pena -- batting .395 in his past 10 games -- will be in action for the Houston Astros versus the New York Yankees, with Carlos Rodon on the mound, on September 1 at 8:10 PM ET.
+The Houston Astros, including Jeremy Pena (.477 on-base percentage in past 10 games, 151 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Minute Maid Park, Saturday at 7:10 PM ET.

-In his last game, he collected two extra-base hits (2-for-4 with a double, a triple and an RBI) against the Red Sox.
+In his most recent game, he went 1-for-4 with a double against the Yankees.

 Jeremy Pena Game Info & Props vs. the Yankees